 Healing the mother wounds

 So how do you heal mother wounds?
-I’ve personally experienced how transforming RTT (Rapid Transformational Therapy) can be on healing mother wounds, both as an individual and for the hundreds of clients I’ve worked with.
+I’ve personally experienced how transforming therapies such as inner child healing, hypnosis and regression therapy can be on healing mother wounds, both as an individual and for the hundreds of clients I’ve worked with.
 Essentially though, if you want to heal mother wounds, you need to remind yourself of these three key points:

 Accept that perfection doesn’t exist